Broadened-beam Uniform Rectangular Array Coefficient Design in LEO SatComs Under Quality of Service and Constant Modulus

-In the ($\psi$)-th iteration, minimize \mbox{${\rm Tr}({\bf X}^{(\psi)}{\bf V}^{(\psi-1)})$} implies suppressing the sum of the second largest eigenvalue to the smallest eigenvalue.
-The penalty function (\ref{penalty_function}) is applied in (\ref{P1_7a}) with penalty parameter $\rho$.
-In the ($\psi$)-th iteration, the convex problem (\ref{P1_7}) is solved.
+In the ($\psi$)-th iteration, minimizing (\ref{penalty_function}) implies suppressing the sum of the second largest eigenvalue to the smallest eigenvalue.
+The penalty function (\ref{penalty_function}) is applied to (\ref{P1_7a}) with penalty parameter $\rho$.
+In the ($\psi$)-th iteration, the convex problem in (\ref{P1_7}) is solved.